Baby I Love U!: Background and release

-Composition and remix
+Composition and lyrics

 "Baby I Love U!" was written by Jennifer Lopez, Cory Rooney and Dan Shea, with production being handled by Rooney and Shea.
 The song contains an interpolation of the "haunting melody" from the theme of Midnight Cowboy, written by John Barry.
 The track has a "vintage-sound", where Lopez "gushes for Ben Affleck", according to Sal Cinquemani of Slant Magazine.
-A remix version featuring R. Kelly was released on the CD single of the song.
-Kelly's part talks about 'rollin' with 'some fine females' against J-Lo's heart-on-the-sleeve declaration of passion.
-The version with Kelly was also included on her second remix album "The Reel Me".
+Lyrically, Baby, I Love U" talks about being a hopeless romantic, with Lopez singing: "What I wanna know is/ Are you willing to try?/ Can you love me for a lifetime/ In just one night?."

+Critical reception

+"Baby, I Love U" was well-received by music critics.
+Betty Clarke of The Guardian praised the sample usage, which according to her, was used with care.
+Tom Sinclair of Entertainment Weekly also commended the sample, saying that "the girl has a way with hooks, even if they're often borrowed," citing the "Midnight Cowboy" sample as an example.
+James Dinh of MTV News agreed, applauding Lopez for " turn[ing] the somber music of John Barry's 1969 "Midnight Cowboy" score into a blissful (and kind of cheesy)."
+Quentin Harrison, in his 20th year anniversary review of the album for Albumism, was very positive, noting that "groove and melody lead the beat without totally abandoning it [...], which gives the LP a sophisticated feel rather than an austere one."

 Commercial performance

-"Baby I Love U!" performed much lower than Lopez's previous singles from This Is Me...
-Then, missing the top 40 on the Billboard Hot 100 chart, debuting and peaking at number 72, on the issue date April 3, 2004.
+Prior to the single's release, MSN launched a new music premiere program, exclusively premiering the song, which generated over a million downloads of the track between November 21, 2002 and December 15, 2002.
+Later, while released as a single, "Baby I Love U!" performed much lower than Lopez's previous singles from This Is Me...
+Then in the United States, missing the top 40 on the Billboard Hot 100 chart, debuting and peaking at number 72, on the issue date April 3, 2004.
 Eventually, the song became Lopez's lowest charting-English single on the Billboard charts, until "Papi" became her lowest charting-single, later in 2011.
 The song also made its debut on the Hot R&B/Hip-Hop Songs chart at number 75.
 The song received a Billboard Spin Award on March 25, 2006, for 50,000 spins.
 Elsewhere, the song proved to be more successful.
-First time Jennifer performed this song on Telman Ismailov's 50 years anniversary as a birthday gift.
 In the United Kingdom, the song was a huge success, debuting and peaking at number three, on March 20, 2004, becoming her third top-three single of the same album.
 In Ireland, the single managed to peak inside the top 20, reaching number 16, on March 11, 2004.